-The Villa Plantation is set in a 150-year-old colonial-style building, peacefully nestled amongst lush, verdant plants, wildlife and paddy fields.
-The moment you arrive, you are wrapped into a loving cocoon of holistic wellness.
+Nikki Watson checks into The Villa Plantation, a beautiful property set in a 150-year-old colonial-style building, peacefully nestled among lush, verdant plants, wildlife and paddy fields.

 Ayurveda is a whole body and mind healing system developed thousands of years ago in India.
 In Sanskrit, ‘Ayu’ means life and ‘Veda’ means science or knowledge.
 Ayurveda connects the mind, body and soul in a seamless way to create harmony and balance from within.